jeromeetienne/jsinside.com/videos/incubator/2014-04-28-08-00-00-betterjs-intro/slides/slides.md

 --

-### What Better.js Can Do For Your Properties
+### What Can Better.js Do For Your Properties?

-* Verify strong typing of your property
+* Verify the strong typing of your property.

-* Support private if this property belongs to a class
+* Support private if this property belongs to a class.

 --